-Specifies whether the destination T-Server generates EventPartyChanged for the incoming call when the resulting ConnID attribute is different from the ConnID attribute of an instance of the same call at the origination location.
+Default Value: false Valid Values: true EventPartyChanged is generated. false EventPartyChanged is not generated.
+Changes Take Effect: Immediately Specifies whether the destination T-Server generates EventPartyChanged for the incoming call when the resulting ConnID attribute is different from the ConnID attribute of an instance of the same call at the origination location.

-use-data-from

-Default Value: current

-active The values of UserData and ConnID attributes are taken from the consultation call.

-original The values of UserData and ConnID attributes are taken from the original call.

-active-dataoriginal-call The value of the UserData attribute is taken from the consultation call and the value of ConnID attribute is taken from the original call.

-current If the value of current is specified, the following occurs:

-Before the transfer or conference is completed, the UserData and ConnID attributes are taken from the consultation call.

-After the transfer or conference is completed, EventPartyChanged is generated, and the UserData and ConnID are taken from the original call.
+Default Value: Valid Values: current active The values of UserData and ConnID attributes are taken from the consultation call. original The values of UserData and ConnID attributes are taken from the original call. active-data- original-call The value of the UserData attribute is taken from the consultation call and the value of ConnID attribute is taken from the original call. current If the value of current is specified, the following occurs: • Before the transfer or conference is completed, the UserData and ConnID attributes are taken from the consultation call. • After the transfer or conference is completed, EventPartyChanged is generated, and the UserData and ConnID are taken from the original call. ~